ghackenberg/CADdrive/tasks/firebase_migration_plan.md

     *   Implement robust Firebase Security Rules for Cloud Firestore and Firebase Storage to control data access.
 4.  **Deployment:**
     *   Deploy all Firebase components (Functions, Firestore indexes, Storage rules).
+    *   Deploy the frontend application using Firebase Hosting for a seamless integration.
     *   Update DNS records to point frontend applications to the new Firebase-hosted backend.

 ## Potential Challenges & Considerations